mlopezza/stroke-prediction/README.md

 ### Model Conclusion and Next Steps

-- Our model could serve as a clincial screening tool to idenitfy adults at risk for stroke and drive low-risk lifestyle change reccomendations such as smoking cessation, weight loss and glucose level managment through dietary and exercise changes, and therapy or activities for stress management.
-The model should not be used for reccomending moderate to high-risk interventions such as medications.
+- Our model could serve as a clinical screening tool to identify adults at risk for stroke and drive low-risk lifestyle change recommendations such as smoking cessation, weight loss and glucose level management through dietary and exercise changes, and therapy or activities for stress management.
+The model should not be used for recommending moderate to high-risk interventions such as medications.
 It's level of false positives could result in harm if medications are prescribed to individuals who do not need them.

 - Our next steps in refining our model would involve the following: